tmforum-oda/oda-canvas/usecase-library/UC0XX-Secrets-Management-JWT-based.md

 * The canvas manages a central vault (Canvas-Vault).
 * When the Canvas-Vault is setup, a trust relation to the Kubernetes-Cluster CA is configured.
-* When a new component is deployed, the Component-Operator decides - based on the information provided in the component.yaml (envelope/manifest) - whether a component vault is requested or not.
+* When a new component is deployed, the Component-Operator decides - based on the information provided in the component.yaml (envelope/manifest) - whether a secrets management is requested or not.
-* If no component vault is requested, the workflow comes to an end here   :-)
+* If no secrets management is requested, the workflow comes to an end here   :-)
 * For the next steps we need a unique string to identify the component instance.
   Therefore a step creating a Component-Instance-ID "&lt;CIID&gt;" was added in the sequence diagram.
 Maybe there exists already something like this, then this step can be skipped.
-* A dedicated Key-Value-Store named "componentvault-&lt;CIID&gt;" is created in the Canvas-Vault.
+* A dedicated Key-Value-Store named "secretsmanagement-&lt;CIID&gt;" is created in the Canvas-Vault.
-  This is the component vault for the component instance.
+  This is the secrets management for the component instance.
 * At the same time a dedicated Kubernetes ServiceAccount for this component, named "sa-&lt;CIID&gt;", is created.
 * The Canvas-Vault is configured to grant the newly created ServiceAccount full permissions to the newly created Key-Value-Store.
-* If a component POD is started, which requires access to the component vault, a Component-Vault-SideCar is injected.
+* If a component POD is started, which requires access to the secrets management, a Secrets-Management-SideCar is injected.
 This is a container running in the same POD as the Component-Implementation.
-* The SideCar is provided and configured by the Component-Operator to have all necessary information to login to the component vault.
-The SideCar gets a JWT mount identifying the ServiceAccount, the URL to the Canvas-Vault and the component vault name.
+* The SideCar is provided and configured by the Component-Operator to have all necessary information to login to the secrets management.
+The SideCar gets a JWT mount identifying the ServiceAccount, the URL to the Canvas-Vault and the secrets management name.
 * The Component-Implementation communicates via localhost with the SideCar using a simple API.
   It needs no knowledge about JWT, &lt;CIID&gt; and Canvas-Vault-URL.
 * An optional token negotiation was added to secure the localhost communication.